lemotdesign/one-click-hugo-cms/site/content/pest-inspections/_index.md

       *Conquer Termites is dedicated to excellence in every inspection, aiming to provide not just results, but peace of mind.*
     imageUrl: img/termite-inspection-report.jpg
   - text: >-
+      Ensure your home is safeguarded against termites by scheduling a professional inspection at least **once every year**, as per the Australian Standards 3660.2 guidelines.

+      **Maybe more frequently**

+      Given that certain factors such as the structure's age, construction type, and proximity to woodlands may elevate the risk of termite infestation, more regular check-ups might be necessary for some properties.

+      **Do you have a current chemical treatment?**

+      Lacking a continuous chemical barrier around your home's perimeter can leave it very vulnerable to undetected termite invasions.
+That's why, similar to how you wouldn't skip your annual dental check-up, keeping up with termite inspections is crucial for early detection and prevention - especially if you don't have a treatment!

+      Check '**How is a Termite Inspection Done**'
+    heading: How often should I get a termite Inspection done?
+    imageUrl: img/termite-inspection-how-often.jpg
+  - text: >-
       To help you, we would like to give you a checklist of questions you should ask when calling companies on the Gold Coast.